-You may specialize in one of two tracks: Literature or Creative Writing.
-Students in the Literature concentration study masterpieces of American, British and World literature through survey courses as well as special topics courses in specialized fields of literary study.
-Within the Literature concentration, you learn how to read and analyze literary works, how to engage in dialogue about literary theory and criticism and how to produce insightful arguments.
-Students in the Creative Writing concentration study literary works as models and inspiration.
-You will learn to write poetry, fiction, creative nonfiction and drama that speak with an original voice.
+Students pursuing a degree in English study masterpieces of American, British and World literature through survey courses as well as special topics courses in specialized fields of literary study.
+You will learn how to read and analyze literary works, how to engage in dialogue about literary theory and criticism and how to produce insightful arguments.

 Many English graduates and faculty are respected authors, poets and playwrights.

 YHC professors work closely to mentor you in the writing process and help answer questions about staying true to yourself as a writer or even how to get started.
 You will have the opportunity to publish your own creative work in the College's literary magazine, The Corn Creek Review.
 An English Majors Organization (EMO) sponsors professionalization workshops and gives you opportunities to share your love of literature with others.
 Our Visiting Writers series enables you to discuss literary works with the authors directly.